jeremyjs/dotfiles-old/README.md

 # My dotfiles
 This is my ideal setup for a Unix/Linux environment.
-I mostly stole this from Pete (forked), and I can't guarantee it will work on your machine as well as it does on mine - this is just what works for me.
+I can't guarantee it will work on your machine as well as it does on mine - this is just what works for me.

 ### Setup
 Run `rake` inside the repo.

 This will install Janus, install zsh and oh-my-zsh, sync git submodules for vim plugins (in ~/.janus), then symlink all of the config files from the repo into your home directory.